ControlledChaos/advanced-custom-fields-number-slider/readme.txt

 == Description ==

 This is an add-on for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin, that allows you to add a Number Slider field type.

+This plugin uses the Simpler Slider jQuery library by James Smith - http://loopj.com/jquery-simple-slider/

 = Compatibility =